Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

 Present MRAM bit cells utilize the tunneling magnetoresistance (TMR) for readout \cite{Chappert2007}.
 The TMR effect is maximized when the recording and reference magnetizations switch between parallel and antiparallel configurations.
-For STT writing in such a device, however, the injected spin from the reference FM with a precisely aligned or anti-aligned orientation to the recording magnetization exerts no torque.
+For STT writing in such a device, however, the injected spin from the reference ferromagnet with a precisely aligned or anti-aligned orientation to the recording magnetization exerts no torque.
 This implies that the STT mechanism relies on thermal fluctuations of magnetization and the associated incubation time for initializing the magnetization dynamics slows down the switching process.
+A means to limit the incubation time is to engineer the polarizing and recording layers with orthogonal magnetizations.
+In this configuration, however, the polarizing layer cannot be used as a TMR sensor to probe the magnetic state of the recording layer and a third reference layer needs to be inserted in the device for this purpose \cite{Kent2004,Ye2014}.

-In the SOT, on the other hand, the orientation of the current-induced spin polarization that exerts the torque in the recording FM is independent of the magnetization in the reference FM of the TMR stack, and can be engineered to be misaligned with the recording magnetization.
-This eliminates the incubation time.
+In the SOT approach, the orientation of the current-induced spin polarization that exerts the torque in the recording ferromagnet is independent of the magnetization in the reference ferromagnet of the TMR stack, and can be engineered to be misaligned with the recording magnetization.
 Therefore, the in-plane writing current geometry can make the SOT more efficient and faster than STT \cite{Garello2014,Prenat2016,Fukami2017,Aradhya2016,Baumgartner2017}.